BLOODWOLF333/Brutal-Doom-Community-Expansion/.github/ISSUE_TEMPLATE/pull_request_template.md

-### Title
+---
+name: Pull Request
+about: Create a pull request for your changes to be reviewed and merged into the project.
-Brief title relating to your pull request's subject matter.
+title: Brief title relating to your pull request's subject matter.
+labels: ''
+assignees: ''

+---
 ### Description
 Brief summary of what your pull request adds or fixes and the files changed.